Online Experimental Design With Estimation-Regret Trade-off Under Network Interference: Algorithm

 \section{Algorithm}

-In order to achieve the Pareto optimality trade-off in~\Cref{pareto}, we propose the advanced UCB algorithm with two stage under network interference (\texttt{UCB-TSN}) to simultaneously bound the ATE and regret.
-Our \texttt{UCB-TSN} simply includes two phases: (i) uniformly exploring the super exposure arm space and generates the estimated ATE, and then (ii) implementing the UCB exploration strategy to minimize the regret.
-We first illustrate that phase (i) could guarantee the estimation error as follows.
+To achieve the Pareto-optimality trade-off outlined in Section~\ref{pareto}, we introduce the advanced \textbf{U}pper \textbf{C}onfidence \textbf{B}ound algorithm with \textbf{T}wo \textbf{S}tages under \textbf{N}etwork interference (\texttt{UCB-TSN}).
+The algorithm aims to bound both ATE and regret simultaneously.
+Our \texttt{UCB-TSN} operates in two phases: (i) uniformly exploring the super exposure arm space to generate an estimated ATE, and (ii) applying the UCB exploration strategy to minimize regret.
+Initially, we demonstrate that phase (i) effectively reduces the estimation error, as detailed below.